MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/analytics/add-financial-dimensions-aggregate-measurements.md

 If you had chosen a different Dimension table, you would need to relate the corresponding **FieldName\_FK** field from the Combination table to the **KEY\_** field in the Dimension table.

-How a developer can enable Financial dimensions
+How a developer can enable financial dimensions
 ===============================================

 For a user to see expanded financial dimensions in the Entity store, a developer must enable the use of financial dimensions in aggregate measurements.
 It is a best practice to include financial dimensions when modeling any aggregate measurement that involves financial data.
 This can be achieved by creating an aggregate dimension based on “**Financial dimension tables”.** Such an Aggregate dimension, ie. the Aggregate dimension created using “Financial dimension tables” will be expanded at runtime as we saw above.

-What are “**Financial dimension tables”**?
+## What are “**Financial dimension tables”**?

-We consider the base tables that contain Financial dimension data, as “Financial dimension tales” namely, **DimensionAttributeValueCombination** or **DimensionAttributeValueSet.**
+We consider the base tables that contain financial dimension data, as “Financial dimension tales” namely, **DimensionAttributeValueCombination** or **DimensionAttributeValueSet.**

-If you use a table, a view or an Entity based on these two tables, then the fields of the aggregate dimension will be expanded at runtime.
+If you use a table, a view, or an entity based on these two tables, then the fields of the aggregate dimension will be expanded at runtime.

 Let’s consider the example from the **LedgerActivityMeasure** aggregate measurement.